derricknguyen12/cse150a_project/README.md

 ### How did you train your Categorical Naive Bayes?

- We trained our Categorical Naive Bayes by analyzing the dataset and turning them into meaningful states.
+We trained our Categorical Naive Bayes model by analyzing the dataset and converting the continuous and numerical variables into discrete categories to be used in our model.
 For our training we:

  Preprocessed the Data:

-The dataset was processed by first engineering new features, such as review ratio (calculated as the ratio of positive to negative reviews) and categorical encoding of price_tiers, playtime tiers, and review_tiers using binning.
-Additionally, genres were one-hot encoded to represent different game categories.
+The dataset was processed by first engineering new features, such as review ratio (calculated as the ratio of positive to negative reviews) and binning of of price_tiers, playtime tiers, and review_tiers.
+Additionally, genres were encoded to represent different game categories.

  Trained the Categorical Naive Bayes: